SIMBAChain/JavaScript_Starter/README.md

 The code some requires additions and modifications for usage withing a smart contract.
 For instance generating a wallet from scratch instead of just importing it.
-* note: you can generate a random seed by calling "ethers.Wallet.createRandom()"
+* note: you can generate a random wallet by calling "ethers.Wallet.createRandom()"

 The code uses two libraries, Secure-ls and Ethers.
 Secure-ls saves and loads the wallet.
 Ethers generates the wallet and signs transactions.